turingschool/curriculum/source/events/heroku-performance.markdown

 ### Getting Started

-* Clone the repository
+Clone the repository and install dependencies:
-* Load sample data
-* Run the performance suite

 {% terminal %}
 $ git clone https://github.com/jumpstartlab/store_demo
 $ bundle
 {% endterminal %}

-Then follow the notes and instructions in the `README.markdown` to finish setup.
+Then follow the notes and instructions in the `README.markdown` to finish setup including loading the sample database.

 ### Running the Tests